Sense-X/AGVM/README.md

 # AGVM

-**This repo is the official implementation of "Large-batch Optimization for Dense Visual Predictions".** Since we adopted private frameworks (POD and LinkLink) to conduct the experiments previously, the results open-sourced with mmdetection will be slightly different from the results in our paper.
+**This repo is the official implementation of "Large-batch Optimization for Dense Visual Predictions (NeurIPS 2022)".** Since we adopted private frameworks (POD and LinkLink) to conduct the experiments previously, the results open-sourced with mmdetection will be slightly different from the results in our paper.

 ## Training